-The Cabinet Issues A Decision On The Application Of The Reverse Charge Mechanism For Precious Metals And Stones Among VAT-Registered Businesses In The...
+The Cabinet Issues a Decision on the Application of the Reverse Charge Mechanism for Precious Metals and Stones Among VAT-Registered Businesses in the...

-The Cabinet Issues A Decision On The Application Of The Reverse Charge Mechanism For Precious Metals And Stones Among VAT-Registered Businesses In The UA
+The Cabinet Issues a Decision on the Application of the Reverse Charge Mechanism for Precious Metals and Stones Among VAT-Registered Businesses in the UAE.

 Date